-Smoking harms your health no matter what time of day you light up.
-But for those who make cigarettes part of their morning routine, the risks are even greater.
-A recent study in the medical journal Cancer found that those who smoke soon after waking up in the morning may put themselves at higher risk for cancer than other smokers.
+Smoking harms your health, no matter what time of day you light up.
+But if cigarettes are part of your morning routine, the risks are even greater.
+Scientists from Columbia University's Mailman School of Public Health and Penn State College of Medicine have found that people who smoke soon after waking may put themselves at higher risk of cancer than other smokers.

-A combination of genetic and personal factors may cause certain people to have a higher dependence on nicotine.
-If you're an early morning smoker, you may want to talk to your doctor about starting a smoking cessation program targeting morning smoking to help cut your risk.
-Excluding your first smoke of the day can get you one step closer to quitting altogether, which should be your larger goal.
+A combination of genetic and personal factors may affect your dependence on nicotine.
+If you're an early morning smoker, talk to your doctor about starting a smoking cessation program that targets morning smoking to help cut your risk.
+Excluding your first smoke of the day can bring you one step closer to quitting altogether.

-According to the CDC, even occasional smoking is harmful and cigarettes labeled "light," "filtered," or "low-tar" are just as dangerous and addictive as regular cigarettes.
+Avoid any and all cigarettes: Even occasional smoking is harmful.
+Cigarettes labeled "light," "filtered," or "low-tar" are just as dangerous and addictive as regular cigarettes.

 Remember, you're not alone: There are more ex-smokers than current smokers in the United States, reports the CDC.
 If they can quit, you can too!

 Talk to your doctor to learn more about strategies and tools to help you quit for good.